 This is a room full of gramophones, phonographs and record players (a private collection built up over 40 years) from the era of the Charleston and black and white television viewing.

 (There is also a small collection of talking dolls which freaked me and my son out and which my husband beautifully summarised by uttering “Hi I’m Chucky, wanna play?”)

 Amanda van Mulligen is a mother, writer, and expat.
 In that order.
 She is British-born but has called the Netherlands home since 2000.
-She is ‘mama’ to three boys and blogs about her expat way of living, loving, and parenting over at Expat Life with a Double Buggy.
+She is ‘mama’ to three boys and blogs about her expat way of living, loving, and parenting over at Turning Dutch.
 You can find out more on her Facebook Page or follow her on Twitter.

 photo credits: Header: Commons.Wikimedia, all others Amanda van Mulligen